treeverse/katacoda-playground/lakeFS-play/step5.md

 We will do that by running the diff command on my-branch and master:
 `lakectl diff lakefs://my-repo@my-branch lakefs://my-repo@master`{{execute}}

-After verifying we could merge back
+After verifying we could merge back:
 `lakectl merge lakefs://my-repo@my-branch lakefs://my-repo@master`{{execute}}

-That's it :) we Merged our changes
+That's it :) we Merged our changes.

-Feel free to play around with the environment
+Feel free to play around with the environment.